downingbots/RLDonkeycar/README.md

 The RLDonkeycar has minimal hardward changes from the original donkeycar design:
 * An additional raspberry pi with battery and SD-card
-*  a short (6") ethernet cable between the pi's
+* A short (6") ethernet cable between the pi's
-* stand-offs to stack the raspberry pi's
+* Stand-offs to stack the raspberry pi's
 ![RLDonkeycar](https://github.com/downingbots/RLDonkeycar/RLDonkeycar.jpg)

-The Software features:
+The software features:
 * on-car real-time control of donkeycar driving based upon OpenCV line-following or execution of Keras Neural Net on other Raspberry Pi 3B+ (aka "Control Pi")
 * on-car real-time supervised learning or reinforcement learning (RL) on one Raspberry Pi 3B+ (aka RLPi.)
 * uses Keras RL implementation based on OpenAI's Proximal Policy Optimization ([PPO paper](https://arxiv.org/pdf/1707.06347.pdf)).
 A good introduction to PPO is available on [YouTube by Arxiv Insights.](https://www.youtube.com/watch?v=5P7I-xPq8u8) Briefly, PPO is a gradient descent algorithm with an actor-critic component and a reward function based upon a history of results.